LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 - Using all 4 of the Object Oriented Principles (OOPs):
 		- Build out the hierarchical class structure of a zoo within Visual Studio and a digital diagram.
 		- There should be at least 3 layers of inheritance with at least 6 different types of animals.
 	- Prove that the OOP principles are being used by returning strings as neccesary to prove that a methods were propertly implemented or inherited.
 		- Examples include: `Eat()` `Sleep()` `Sound()` etc...
 		- You are allowed to use these example methods, along with others not listed
-	- Be sure to include a diagram with your solution of how your zoo is mapped out.
 	- Include the following labels:
 		1. Label the parent and derived classes
 		2. Label the abstract classes and concrete classes